Data-driven Control of Agent-based Models: an Equation/Variable-free Machine Learning Approach: Materials and Methods

-\paragraph{Numerical approximation accuracy of the Restriction and Lifting operators.} In order to evaluate the numerical approximation accuracy of the restriction $\mathcal{R}$ operator as computed via the Nystr\"{o}m method and the lifting operator $\mathcal{L}$ as computed by coupling DMs with GHs and k-NN, we used the following leave-out-one cross-validation (LOOCV) procedure.
+In order to evaluate the numerical approximation accuracy of the restriction $\mathcal{R}$ operator as computed via the Nystr\"{o}m method and the lifting operator $\mathcal{L}$ as computed by coupling DMs with GHs and k-NN, we used the following leave-out-one cross-validation (LOOCV) procedure.

 For the restriction operator $\mathcal{R}$, we considered the DMs embeddings in Eq.~\eqref{eq:Rest1} and removed every time one observation $\mathbf{x}_m$ from the high-dimensional space and its corresponding low-dimensional image $\mathbf{y}_m=\mathcal{R}(\mathbf{x}_m)$; we denote the reduced-by one point-data set by $\mathbf{X}-{\{\mathbf{x}_m\}}$ and its corresponding DMs embedding, by $\mathcal{R}_{\mathbf{X}-{\{\mathbf{x}_m\}}}$. ~Using $\mathcal{R}_{\mathbf{X}-{\{\mathbf{x}_m\}}}$, we apply the Nystr\"{o}m method according to Eq.~\eqref{eq:Rest2} considering $\mathbf{x}_m$ as the new unseen point and compare the resulting $\mathcal{R}(\mathbf{x}_m)$ with the ground truth $\mathbf{y}_m$, $\forall m=1,\ldots,M$.~We assessed the approximation error in terms of $L_1$, $L_2$ and $L_{\infty}$ norms and also reported the absolute and relative error with respect to the ground truth DMs embeddings.
 For the lifting operator $\mathcal{L}$, we considered the low-dimensional image provided by the DMs embeddings in Eq.~\eqref{eq:Lift1} and removed every time one low-dimensional image $\mathbf{y}_m$ from the DMs embedding and the corresponding observation $\mathbf{x}_m=\mathcal{L}(\mathbf{y}_m)$; we denote the reduced-by one point-DMs embedding by $\mathbf{Y}-{\{\mathbf{y}_m\}}$ and its corresponding pre-image by $\mathcal{L}_{\mathbf{Y}-{\{\mathbf{y}_m\}}}$.~Using $\mathcal{L}_{\mathbf{Y}-{\{\mathbf{y}_m\}}}$, we employed both GHs and k-NN according to Eqs.~\eqref{eq:LiftGH} and \eqref{eq:LiftkNN}, respectively, considering $\mathbf{y}_m$ as the new unseen point.~We then compared the resulting $\mathcal{L}(\mathbf{y}_m)$ with the ground truth data points in the high-dimensional space $\mathbf{x}_m$, $\forall m=1,\ldots,M$.~We again assessed the approximation error in terms of $L_1$, $L_2$ and $L_{\infty}$ norms in the high-dimensional space.~For visualization purposes (plotting in the low-dimensional space), we additionally employed the restriction operator for calculating the absolute and relative error of $\mathcal{R}(\mathcal{L}_{\mathbf{Y}- \mathbf{y}_m})$ with respect to the ground truth DMs embeddings $\mathbf{y}_m=\mathcal{R}(\mathbf{x}_m)$.~For the cases under study, we report the norm errors of both the restriction and lifting operators in the Supplementary Material, where we also include the visualization of the absolute and relative errors.